 Over the years, Hawaii has become a clear favorite with our family.
 The laid-back Hawaiian style allows us to relax and unwind, and the lush greenery and ocean fun is different from our home near the Colorado Mountains.

-So on this trip, we’ve chosen to go to Kauai.
+So on this trip, we’ve chosen to experience family travel in Kauai.

 The island’s nickname, the Garden Isle, can be a bit misleading.
 It’s true that Kauai is fertile and green, filled with colorful flowers, rainforests, and gorgeous scenery.
 But “Garden Isle” sounds a bit sleepy — and Kauai is a Mecca for outdoor adventure.